 Your craftsmanship is your calling card.
 Whenever you secure a solar installation contract make your presence be felt.
 Pass out flyers in the neighborhood.
 Put up a sign on the front lawn of the work site.
 It’s a golden opportunity to advertise your professionalism and attract new clients.

-By incorporating these six basic sales strategies, solar panel contractors will maximize their potential and increase their share of this growing market.
+By incorporating these five basic sales strategies, solar panel contractors will maximize their potential and increase their share of this growing market.

 The next instalment in this series will offer tips on how to maximize the effectiveness of selling solar door-to-door.